RecipeMD/RecipeMD/specification.md

 An ingredient group us represented as follows:

 1. A [heading], whose contents are the group's title
-2. A list of ingredients (can be skipped)
+2. A list of ingredients (can be skipped).
+The items of all lists following the heading are treated as ingredients of the group.
 3. A group may have child groups: Groups directly following a group are considered children of that group if their initial heading has a lower level than the original group.
 Heading levels are